-This program is similar in purpose to the MD380 CPS program provided by TYT Electronics Technology Co., LTD. It provides several features that CPS lacks.
+This program is similar in purpose to the TYT MD380 CPS program.
+It provides several features that the CPS lacks.

 Editcppermits the editing of General Settings, Channels, Contacts, Zones.
 Group Lists, and Scan Lists.

 Editcpcan convert a codeplug for one type of radio to a codeplug for a different radio type.
 For example, it can convert an MD-380 codeplug to work on an MD-UV380 radio.

 Editcpperforms extensive input validation and codeplug entry validation.